wwwebman/front-end-interview-questions/readme.md

 ## GIT
 1. What is the main difference between `merge` and `rebase`? - [@answer](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

+## Testing Questions
+1. Tell about TDD.
+What advantages or disadvantages of this concept you know? [@answer--wiki](https://en.wikipedia.org/wiki/Test-driven_development)
+1. Explain the difference between unit tests and integration tests? - [@answer--stackoverflow](https://stackoverflow.com/a/5357837/5513804)
+1. Which frameworks/platforms do you use for test you code?
+1. List unit testing best practices principles. [@answer-slides](https://www.slideshare.net/homespothq/unit-testing-concepts-and-best-practices)

 ## Funny Questions
 1. Do you like parties?